Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

  # :small_orange_diamond: **Data Collection and Preprocessing**
   Data is like a fuel in AI/ML.
 Without it nothing happens.
 Took 100 fg and 100bg images, overalapped fg on bg on 20 random positions, created masks and depths of them.

-  For more info can [refer this link](https://github.com/Sushmitha-Katti/EVA-4/tree/master/Session14){:target="_blank"}.
+  For more info can [refer this link](https://github.com/Sushmitha-Katti/EVA-4/tree/master/Session14)<a href="https://github.com/Sushmitha-Katti/EVA-4/tree/master/Session14" target="_blank">Refer this link</a>.
 Detail Explaination is provided there.

   Finally we had
   * Foreground Images - 100